hapax/hapax.github.io/assets/chuzenji.md

 Nikko"), and even in this ambiguity, it seems more defined by its proximity to other things than any properties of its own.
 It is in between, or around, but never "here".
-The day my bus rolled into town, it was swaddled in a blanket of fog and almost invisible;
-all around, but nowhere to be seen.
+The day my bus rolled into town, it was swaddled in a blanket of fog and almost invisible, all around but nowhere to be seen.
 Chuzenji was initially no more than a pitstop on my way to the Senjogahara marshland, a wet and sprawling plain 1400 meters above sea level, covered in hare's-tail cottongrass and rambling boardwalks.
-But the mass of cloud had also settled onto the adjoining plateaus, spoiling designs which depended on a clear view of the marshlands, and I decided to explore the town instead.
+The mass of cloud had also settled onto the adjoining plateaus, spoiling my designs on the wetland; I decided to explore the town instead.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake3.png" />